 An orchestrion (awr-kes-tree-uh n) is a mechanical musical instrument that may resemble an organ but sounds like a full orchestra.
 These imaginative instruments were popular among German nobility in the 1850s.
 But for contemporary artist and musician Mark Mothersbaugh, they capture his personal journey with technology and art.
 Inquire with our front desk about demonstration times.

 Deconstruct a computer, solve a coded puzzle, or help us experiment with new exhibit techniques.
-The Lab Inside the Lab also functions as a space for concentrated work by scholars, educators, and CHM staff and partners.
+The Next Lab also functions as a space for concentrated work by scholars, educators, and CHM staff and partners.

 Amphitheater-style seating serves as a gathering point at the start or end of a program, seating for event attendees, a presentation stage, or a relaxation place for drop-in visitors.
-The arena is outfitted with digital technologies that allow remote participation, live streaming, audio- and videoconferencing, and filming and recording of all of these.
+The arena is outfitted with digital technologies that allow for filming and remote participation, including live streaming and teleconferencing

 The arena is named in honor of Harlan E. Anderson (1929–2019).
 The Harlan E. Anderson Foundation’s support of CHM comes from Anderson’s lifelong commitment to ensuring that everyone has access to quality educational programs.